U.S. jobs data and global coronavirus worries hold dollar firm

 Yet with many of China’s teeming cities turned into almost ghost towns during the past two weeks, investors are looking closely at how quickly the economy can regain its feet.

-The trepidation had the Japanese yen JPY= trading firmly in the morning at 109.64 per dollar.
+The trepidation had the Japanese yen trading firmly in the morning at 109.64 per dollar.

 “It’s a key week, with factories and ports in China due to open,” ANZ analysts said in a note.
 “Whether that is achievable, and to what extent, will provide direction about the extent of ongoing disruption as the outbreak continues.”